BabySharon/Internship-LearningPaths/venv.md

 ```
 **How virtual environment work**

-In a virtual environment the path of the python executable is changed.
+In a virtual environment the path of the python executable is changed, which are n different directory locations.